 I was taught that you don’t take home your leftovers – they are for the host.
 So, unless your host insists you take it home, which is a sure sign of food failure, taking home your potluck leftovers is not only an admission of failure, it’s tacky.

 And it’s really the same principal as purging stuff from my house.
 Once I drop that dish off on the potluck table, as far as I’m concerned, it’s gone; I have officially parted with it.
 I don’t want it back and have no more room for it in my life.
 Although my kids constantly beg me to bring leftovers home, I will do just about anything to avoid leaving a potluck with leftovers in tow, including abandonment.
+You’ll be comforted to know that I never had to take this leftovers of this salad home.

 And if you are looking for summer BBQ side dish ideas, this healthy Greek Pasta Salad is perfect to whip up on a hot summer day.
 I double up the recipe if serving a large group.
 You can make this pasta salad recipe a day ahead or prepare it quickly right before you need it – it doesn’t take long.
 Oh and no oven required, just stove top!